 More info: http: https://www.tcd.ie/

 Do you want to discover the secret of Irish whiskey?
-Whiskey Museum is an interactive tour with a very god professional guide.
+The Irish Whiskey Museum is an interactive exhibition with a very good professional guide.
 You will have the opportunity to taste all different types of whiskey brands – it is centrally located just opposite Trinity College .

 More info: http://www.irishwhiskeymuseum.ie

 7. Pubs with music Dublin is awash with Pubs with music and a guest local favourite is the Celt